The easiest keto sausage stuffing recipe you'll ever make! Perfect for your keto Thanksgiving and Christmas dinner.

 - Thyme, fresh or dried

-- Poultry seasoning (chicken salt)
+- Poultry seasoning (chicken salt or powdered chicken broth)

 - Onion flakes instead of diced onion

-- Nuts such as pecans, walnuts or macadamias
+- Nuts such as pecans, walnuts, or macadamias

-And remember, if you want a keto stuffing recipe made with keto bread cubes, try my cornbread low carb stuffing recipe.
+And remember, if you want a keto stuffing recipe made with keto bread cubes, try my cornbread low-carb stuffing recipe.
 It is a lighter option for those who don't want a lot of meat at their meal and is a good vegetarian stuffing recipe when made apart from the turkey.

 If you make the keto stuffing recipe ahead of time, always store covered, in an airtight container in the fridge for up to 3 days.

 If you want to store them in the freezer, roll the pork stuffing into meatballs, place them on a lined sheet pan and freeze for 2 hours.
-Remove each individual meatball and place in a ziplock bag or airtight container then freeze for up to 2 months.
+Remove each individual meatball and place them in a ziplock bag or airtight container then freeze for up to 2 months.
 Thaw then cook immediately.